grnet/synnefo/docs/plankton-api-guide.rst

 |

 ====================  ========================= ======== =========
-Request Header Name   Value                     Plankton Glance
+Request Header Name   Value                     Image    Glance
 ====================  ========================= ======== =========
 X-Auth-Token          User authentication token required  required
 ====================  ========================= ======== =========

 |

 Request data should be json-formated.
 It must consist of a *memberships* field which is a list of members with the following fields:

 ================ ===================== ======== ======
-Name             Description           Plankton Glance
+Name             Description           Image    Glance
 ================ ===================== ======== ======
 member_id        uuid (user id)        ✔        ✔
 can_share        Member can share img  ignored  ✔
 ================ ===================== ======== ======

-**can_share** is optional and ignored in Plankton.
+**can_share** is optional and ignored in Cyclades/Image.

 A request data example::